AlgebraicJulia/Decapodes.jl/docs/src/faq/faq.md

 ## 1. How do I incorporate scalar or vector field input data where you have a function of the embedded coordinates?

 We can take a look at the [Brusselator page](../brussel/brussel.md#initial-data) which sets the values of each point on its mesh to a value as determined by some function.
-This can be done in a similar manner in 1D and 2D.
+This can be done in a similar manner in both 1D and 2D.

 The Brusselator also demonstrates, with the variable `F`, how one can go about changing the function by which these values are set over time.

 ## 2. How do I incorporate input data from a file with linear interpolation?

-The Grigoriev Ice Cap model has a section where after the initial data is loaded from a TIF, the data is interpolated so that it may fit over a discrete mesh of our choosing.
-The link for that is [here](../grigoriev/grigoriev.md#loading-a-scientific-dataset).
+The Grigoriev Ice Cap model has a section where after the initial data is loaded from a TIF and the data is interpolated so that it may fit over a discrete mesh of our choosing.
+You may view that [here](../grigoriev/grigoriev.md#loading-a-scientific-dataset).

 ## 3. How do I set boundary conditions like fixed value, no-flux, and no-slip?

 Boundary conditions can be set by using "collages", which can take two variables among two different Decapodes and apply a function on the first.

-A general workflow would be to have the first Decapode encode the physics and have the second one encode values for boundary conditions.
-They can be related by a function that will mask the first variable and replace the desired values with second.
+A general workflow would be to have the first Decapode encode the physics and have a second Decapode encode values for the boundary conditions.
+They can be related by a function that will mask the first variable and replace the desired values with those of the second's.
 An example of applying fixed boundary conditions would be in the [Brusselator page](../brussel/brussel.md#boundary-conditions).

 A similar workflow can be used for "no-flux" and "no-slip" conditions by fixing the value of the appropriate variable to be 0.